National Final

 Prizes

 The first two parts of the National Final are private and not open to the public.
-More information about the live final will be released closer to the date.
+A recording of the Final Round will be posted on Canadian Geographic Education's YouTube channel in June, 2024.

 Congratulations to Pavlos Constas, the 2023 National Champion!